Plan your retirement income

 - whether anything can change what the person gets, for example when and how you start taking your pension pot, or the age you die

 Sometimes the pension provider can pay the money to someone else, eg if the person you nominated can’t be found or has died.

-The person you nominate may have to pay tax if they get a lump sum or regular payments from your pension after you die.
+The person you nominate may have to pay tax if they get money from your pension pot after you die.